AustinKurilla/Crypto-Tracker/README.md

-  -Search for a cryptocurrency by name or ticker -Favorite cryptocurrency's and sort the list by your favorites -Theme and favorites saved between visits using local storage -Pie chart that compares the market share of the top 10 cryptocurrencies by marketcap
+  -Search for a cryptocurrency by name or ticker -Favorite cryptocurrency's and sort the list by your favorites -Theme and favorites saved between visits using local storage -Pie chart that compares the market share of the top 10 cryptocurrencies by market cap

-Live deoployment can be found at https://austinkurilla.github.io/Crypto-Tracker/
+Live deployment can be found at https://austinkurilla.github.io/Crypto-Tracker/